wk275/qbTools-v2/README.md

 - nodered-qb is connected to mosquitto-qb and to influxdb-qb
 - homeassistant-qb is connected to mosquitto-qb
 - grafana-qb is connected to influxdb-qb
-- openhab is connected to the qbusmqtt and mqtt bridges
 - qbusmqtt is configured to use mosquitto

 ## Software logins